fragrussu/MyRelax/README.md

 * `getT2T2star.py`: to fit a mono-exponential decay model to magnitude MRI data to estimate T2 (T2*);
 * `getT2T2starBiexp.py`: to fit a bi-exponential decay model to magnitude MRI data to estimate two T2 (or T2*) constants and a signal fraction.

 Each script has a manual.
-To print it, simply type in your temrinal
+To print it, simply type in your terminal
 ```
 python </PATH/TO/SCRIPT> --help
 ```